Are you wondering what a brindle pitbull is?

 There are two commonest types of Brindle Pitbulls- the Blue Nose Brindle Pitbull and the Red Nose Brindle Pit-bull.

-Blue Nose Brindle Pitbull
+A: Blue Brindle Pitbull

 The Blue Nose Brindle Pitbulls as they are so called have a blue nose and blue-gray coat with brownish stripes giving them a calm-fierce look.
 Their blueish wide eyes make them even more captivating.
 It appears that they have some white coat in a few areas which highlights the details of their coating.

-Red Nose Brindle Pitbull
+B: Red Nose Brindle Pitbull

-The Red Nose Brindle Pitbulls like they are also called have a reddish copper nose.
-With a light reddish coat and matching eyes which gives them a fierce look.
+With a light reddish coat and matching eyes which give them a fierce look.
 The white patches in some parts of their body balance their looks.

-Brindle Pitbull Size and Weight:
+Brindle Pitbull Physical Traits: Size and Weight

-Type
+1: Type

 As rightly know, because a Brindle Pitbull is a descendant of the American Pitbull Terrier or An American Staffordshire Terrier their sizes vary.